vptill/szamlazz.js/README.md

   invoiceId: 'WXSKA-2020-00', // The id of the created reverse invoice
   netTotal: '1000',           // Total value of the reverse invoice excl.
 VAT
   grossTotal: '1270'          // Total value of the reverse invoice incl.
 VAT
-  pdf: null                   // the PDF content as string if requestInvoiceDownload was true, otherwise false }
+  pdf: null                   // the PDF content as a Buffer if requestInvoiceDownload was true, otherwise undefined }
 ```